 1. Overview

 There are many factors that go into predicting the play an offensive team is going to call in the National Football League (NFL).
 Defensive coordinators have been seeing the significance of football analytics, and teams like the Broncos have started to use analysts to help with both offensive and defensive play calling (Wagner-McGough).
-Factors like yardage, down and opponent all could play a large role in the play a team will call, and while at one point it was left to a team’s staff to decide what defense to call, there could be value in an analysis of a individual play data over a season.
+Factors like yardage, down and opponent statistics (?) all could play a large role in the play a team will call, and while at one point it was left to a team’s staff to decide what defense to call, there could be value in an analysis of a individual play data over a season.
 The goal of this project is to predict the type of play the offense is going to run, and the location of that play, based on the current conditions of the team.
 With this data, we will be able to inform the Defensive Coordinator on what type of play the offense will most likely run.

 2. Data and Data Processing